Devansh0Tyagi-Codes/Devansh0Tyagi-Codes/README.md

 <br/>

-<p>A React-based event discovery and booking platform.
-Users can browse events, search and filter by category, view event details, book tickets, and manage their profile and saved favorites.</p>
+A React-based event discovery and booking platform.
+Browse events, search and filter by category, view event details, book tickets, and manage your profile and saved favorites.

 <br/>